montoyamoraga/tiny-trainable-instruments/docs/5-input-gesture.md

 ## Code examples

-hello_tiny_world: cycles through all the LEDs and their colors.
+check_serial: cycles through all the LEDs and their colors.

-gesture_buzzer: TODO
+gesture_buzzer: train with gestures, and then output over buzzer.

 gesture_classifier: uploads your finished model to the Arduino for classifying gestures!